 Which brings me to the price: For the same 1.7-ounce bottle, Trader Joe’s clone is four times cheaper at just $9, which explains why Gen Z is losing it over this sunscreen.

 Supergoop developed a superb sunscreen.
 But $36 for a tiny bottle?
 No thanks.
-In the end, Trader Joe’s wins by doing what it does best: offering a high-quality in-house product at a low price.
+In the end, Trader Joe’s wins by doing what it does best: offering a high-quality in-house product that lived up to the hype — and at a low price.

 Good luck trying to get your hands on it.

 How do I find Trader Joe’s viral Daily Facial Sunscreen?

 Call your nearest Trader Joe’s and ask if they have the sunscreen in stock.
 If they do, ask if they can put a bottle on hold (this is how I snagged one).
 If not, ask when their next shipment is, be patient, and call again.
 Because of the sunscreen’s popularity, each store is only allowed a limited supply — and thanks to articles like this one (sorry), the shortage might last a while.
 Truly desperate shoppers can also try eBay, where resellers are upcharging for Trader Joe’s dupe.

 What do experts say about the Trader Joe’s dupe?